Daniel Smith

 It's impossible for us to cover the whole of the Country with our publicity, but

-one thing that would really help us would be if you could print out the current
+one thing that would really help us would be if you could display the current

-notice-board, village hall - anywhere will be useful.
-Thanks to anyone who is
+notice-board, village hall - to generate interest.
+Thank you to anyone who is

 able to do this.